There’s a lot to consider when it comes to the wedding venue… Right…?

 A little consideration could be shown by doing a recce of the location prior to the big day and suggesting fab things to do in the local area, or it might mean forsaking that style statement and swapping the haybales for Chiavaris for the comfort of elderly guests.
 Or it could just mean chatting to your venue about access, facilities and dietary options to ensure your guest’s individual needs are covered.

-H is for him.
+H is for him or her.
 The boy.
-The groom-to-be.
-Whatever you want to call him.
+Your girl.
+The groom or bride-to-be.
 In fact, just the other half of you, whoever that may be!

 This is definitely a decision to be made by the two of you.
 For groom’s this is usually one part of the planning they’re happy to get involved in and I’ve long said that it’s actually one of the most romantic parts of the journey.